wgapl/wgapl.github.io/the_plan.md

 {% include JB/setup %}
 This page represents

-- Find a job as a data scientist or software engineer and work a few years
+- Write a few papers with the Motion Control Lab and get into a PhD program
 - Buy a rural plot of land
 - Build a laboratory
-- Go wherever I need to go to get a PhD
 - Study basic biogerontology by automated high-throughput experimentation
 - Find effective therapies to fight the symptoms of aging
 - Build and program robots
 - Grow and distribute hydroponic fruits, herbs, and vegetables
 - Build a fusion reactor